Nora Grod, MSOM, LAc, DCCM, is a master herbalist and acupuncturist specializing in the treatment of autoimmune and hormonal disorders.

 As a young child, Nora witnessed her mother turn to her culture’s ancient medical traditions of acupuncture and herbal medicine to successfully treat illness in lieu of pharmaceuticals and surgery.
 Her introduction to Chinese medicine in childhood, her undergraduate studies in biological/ecological systems and the hand-on experience with the seasonality of farm vegetable harvests had a profound impact on her thought process on medicine and life in general.
 Chinese medicine, which utilizes the concept of aligning oneself with nature, is a powerful mind-body system that truly understands the root of disease processes.
 Nora was drawn to the Pacific Northwest and chose to pursue her graduate studies at the School of Classical Chinese Medicine at National University of Natural Medicine where she was taught by some of the most prominent leaders in the scholar-physician tradition.

 In the East, traditional arts and disciplines are passed on through a discipleship system.
-Nora has spent the entirety of her medical education beginning in 2004 focused on the ancient art of herbal medicine under the Tian-Zeng Lineage which is distinguished for its intricate pulse diagnosis.
+Nora was drawn to and subsequently has spent the entirety of her medical education beginning in 2004 focused on the ancient art of herbal medicine under the Tian-Zeng Lineage which is distinguished for its intricate pulse diagnosis.
 The herbal medicine formulations are highly sophisticated, efficacious and have a history of safe, continuous use for nearly two millennia with a proper diagnosis by a highly trained practitioner.

-In 2004, Nora became a practitioner of Daoist internal cultivation practices in the Emei Shamanic lineage and Wudang Dragon Gate lineage, Zhao Bao He style Taiji Quan of Hidden Immortal lineage , and Dai Family Xinyi internal martial arts tradition.
+In 2004, Nora started training Daoist internal cultivation practices in the Emei Shamanic lineage and Wudang Dragon Gate lineage, Zhao Bao He style Taiji Quan of Hidden Immortal lineage , and Dai Family Xinyi internal martial arts tradition.
 She has a special interest in Eastern esoteric arts and has extensively studied Four Pillars of Destiny (Chinese astrology), Feng Shui and Yijing divination.
 Her studies have taken her to live in Hong Kong and Taiwan, and she has taken several month long trips with her professors to study medicine and internal martial arts at sacred sites in China.